 The Company intends to vigorously defend itself against the claims made by the Landlord.
 However, no assurance can be provided as to whether or not the Company will prevail, and it may be required to pay significant monetary damages.
 It is difficult to evaluate the likely outcome of a trial at such an early stage and with competing claims and cross-claims.
-In addition, due to the early nature of the case, an estimate on a loss cannot be made.
+In addition, due to the early nature of the case, an estimate on a loss is not reasonably estimable.

-A putitive class action was filed on behalf of all California consumers who purchased products made by Lowell Farms, Inc. in California.
+A putative class action was filed on behalf of all California consumers who purchased products made by Lowell Farms, Inc. in California.
 The case alleges that Lowell failed to accurately label its products with the THC% identified by its testing laboratories, and that California consumers were thereby deceived into paying higher prices for Lowell's products than they otherwise would have.

 No trial has been scheduled in this matter.
-The parties are presently engaged in the process by which Plaintiff will bring a motion seeking certification of a class.
-If class certification is denied, then Plaintiff will be relegated to his own damages, which is likely just a few hundred dollars, and the case will likely end.
-If class certification is granted, then the parties will engage in fact discovery and the Court will set a trial date.
-The class certification motion is scheduled to be heard on August 26, 2024.
-Plaintiff has served discovery requests limited to class certification issues, but the parties have not engaged in any merits discovery.
-It is difficult to evaluate any potential outcome at such an early stage of the case where there has been no merits discovery.
-The Company is prepared to vigorously defend itself at the trial if a class is certified and a settlement is not reached.
+In addition, Plaintiff has not yet filed a motion for certification of a class despite a previous schedule to do so.
+Based on comments at the last court hearing, it is uncertain whether Plaintiff intends to bring a motion seeking certification of a class or proceed only on his individual claims, meaning Plaintiff would be relegated to his own damages, which is likely just a few hundred dollars and any applicable attorney's fees.
+Plaintiff served discovery requests limited to class certification issues to which Lowell responded, but the parties have not engaged in any merits discovery to date.
+It is difficult to evaluate any potential outcome before knowing whether Plaintiff intends to pursue class action certification and before any merits discovery.
+The Company is prepared to vigorously defend itself at the trial if a settlement is not reached.
 It is difficult to evaluate the likely outcome of a trial because Plaintiff has not articulated a theory of damages.
-In addition, due to the early nature of the case, an estimate of a loss cannot be made.
+In addition, because it is uncertain whether Plaintiff will pursue class-wide or only individual damages, it is not possible to reasonably estimate any loss.